SHIP Frequently Asked Questions (FAQ)

 How much does SHIP COST?

-For 2025-26, the annual premium (cost) is $3980.00.
+For 2025-26, the annual premium (cost) is $3980.00, significantly lower than most marketplace plans in Colorado.

 Note that, as with all US Health insurance, you’ll probably still have to pay some amount out-of-pocket to providers when you receive care.
-Insurance decreases, but doesn’t immediately eliminate direct costs to you.
+Insurance decreases, but doesn’t immediately eliminate, direct costs to you.

 -